 Wanting white teeth is not a crime.
 It’s a good desire and just thinking of having a beautiful smile can make you smile.
 Unfortunately, many of the treatments marketed toward improving the brightness of your teeth contain peroxide and bleach that can make your teeth sensitive.
 It is very common for teeth to feel extra sensitive just after a whitening treatment.

 Before reaching for a box of bleach to paint on and leave overnight, you may want to think of the damage it could be doing to your teeth.
-As a healthier alternative, you can simply brush with an effective whitening toothpaste like this one, instead.
+As a healthier alternative, you can simply brush with an effective whitening toothpaste, instead.
 This kind of toothpaste can protect your teeth, while whitening them back to a natural light color, and without any tooth sensitivity.
 This is a result bleach cannot promise.

 Don’t worry, you don’t have to swear off mouthwash for good.
 In fact, mouthwash, in conjunction with a consistent brushing and flossing routine can be very beneficial.
 Mouthwash can loosen and rinse away left behind bacteria and food particles that a toothbrush alone cannot reach.

 However, some mouthwashes contain alcohols that can dry out your mouth as well as cause sensitivity.
 If you have noticed increased sensitivity in your mouth after using a mouthwash, you may want to check the label for alcohols, discontinue use, and find an alcohol-free rinse.